kunilovskaya/translationese45/README.md

 LREC-2020, Marseille, May 11-15, 2020.*
 (link and bib to be added)

+In developing the extraction procedures and the related pre-defined lists of items, we roughly follow the suggestions by
+* for English: Nini, A. 2015.
+Multidimensional Analysis Tagger (Version 1.3) based on Biber, D. (1988).
+Variation across speech and writing (2nd ed.).
+Cambridge University Press,
+* for German: Evert, S. and Neumann, S. (2017).
+The impact of translation direction on characteristics of translated texts : A multivariate analysis for English and German.
+Empirical Translation Studies: New Methodological and Theoreti- cal Traditions, 300:47. based on Neumann, S. (2013).
+Contrastive register variation.
+A quantitative approach to the comparison of English and German.
+Mouton de Gruyter, Berlin, Boston.
+* for Russian: Katinskaya, A. and Sharoff, S. (2015).
+Applying Multi-Dimensional Analysis to a Russian Webcorpus: Searching for Evidence of Genres.
+The 5th Workshop on Balto-Slavic Natural Language Processing, pages 65–74, September.

 The detailed description of the features is provided in *lrec20_45featureset_description.pdf*.

 To reproduce the extraction of frequencies for the 45 translationese features for the three languages: